YaroslavHavrylovych/codility/README.md

-# Coding Exercises
+# Exercises

-It's a playground of coding exercises, or just existing algorithms implementation (e.g. sorting).
-Solutions can be on any language I want to try now.
-Each folder would have README file with task description, or not if the folder is self describing (e.g. shell sort).
+This repo stores solutions of an any kind of puzzles (e.g. ZigZag route) or known problems (e.g. travelling salesman problem), or standard algorithms (e.g. Dijkstra algorithm).

-Solutions can be pretty old (thus not optimal) and one day, maybe, I would review them, but not today.
+Each folder has a README file with the task description and notes inside.

 ## Attention

-As solutions are custom some tasks are prohibited to use.
-Each task has description which points to the place where I have seen it (origin).
+Some tasks are prohibited to use by their license.
-Please check the origin to verify the possibility of usage for the task.
+In this tasks I did a brief description and gave a link to the original task.
+Please check the origin if you want to use this task anywhere.

 ## Environment

 * Debian sid linux distro
-* Java/javac - openJDK 1.8
+* Java/javac - openJDK 11
 * ghci (haskell runtime) - ghci version 8.0.2
 * Kotlin/kotlinc - Kotlin version 1.1.51